DeSoto Parish Profile

 Agriculture and Natural Resources

-According to the USDA National Agricultural Statistic Services, DeSoto Parish had approximately 32,000 head of beef cows and calves as of January 1, 2023.
-The 2023 LSU Agriculture Summary reported a gross farm value of $19,043,241 for beef production in DeSoto Parish.
+According to the USDA National Agricultural Statistic Services, DeSoto Parish had approximately 11,000 head of beef cows and calves as of January 1, 2024.
+The 2024 LSU Agriculture Summary reported a gross farm value of $22,397,361 for beef production in DeSoto Parish.
 To sustain the cattle industry in DeSoto Parish we conducted a series of meetings in which beef producers gained awareness of feeding cattle through the winter, cool season forage variety recommendations, marketing beef cattle, weed control in pastures and hay fields.
 We average 40 producers that attend our beef meetings.
-With the utilization of a beef cattle email distribution list, in which I have 242 members, monthly newsletters are sent to cattlemen in my area.
+With the utilization of a beef cattle email distribution list, in which I have 308 members, monthly newsletters are sent to cattlemen in my area to keep them informed.

 4-H Youth Development